 From supplying prescriptions for patients to preparing packages for mailing and shipping, label printing touches numerous areas of a veterinary practice.
 Yet, these common applications are fraught with potential waste traps that can increase costs.

 For example, usage studies on printed products, such as labels, show that more than 80% of the cost is associated with the process surrounding the product, not the product itself.
-Printers, label dispensers and material storage practices are just a few of the processes that can lead to unnecessary increases in your overall cost.
+This includes printers, label dispensers and material storage practices and the time it takes your staff to execute each process.
+If there is a hiccup, in addition to the frustration, it leads to an unnecessary increase in your overall costs.

 Know Your Printer Settings